This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 What Is Hyperbaric Oxygen Therapy?

-Hyperbaric Oxygen therapy (HBOT) is a medical treatment that supplies pure oxygen into the bloodstream while the patient lies in a pressurized chamber.
-While the patient is inside the chamber, the air pressure increases to three times higher than normal, making it possible for the lungs to gather more oxygen.[1]
+While the patient is inside the chamber, the air pressure increases to two to three times higher than usual, making it possible for the lungs to gather more oxygen.[1]

 Since blood carries oxygen throughout the body, the additional oxygen helps fight off infection while helping the body stimulate and release stem cells and growth factors.
-Additionally, when the body receives extra oxygen, the increase in blood oxygen will temporarily restore the correct level of tissue function and blood gas levels.

 How Does Hyperbaric Oxygen Therapy Help Children With Cerebral Palsy?

 Theresa Washington, the parent of a child born with cerebral palsy, states that HOBT was a lifesaver for her family.
-Her son, Andrew, was born with cerebral palsy and once had weak uncontrolled limbs and poor control of his head.
-The U.K.’s Telegraph reports that Theresa opted to start HBOT treatment for her son, which consisted of daily treatments of HBOT for six months.
+Her son, Andrew, was born with cerebral palsy and once had weak, uncontrolled limbs and poor control of his head.

 Before treatment, nurse Jane Dean of Alder Hey Hospital said that Andrew was in dire condition after having surgery to correct a problem with one of his testicles.
 Using HBOT, although still novel at the time, was their last hope.